bifurcationkit/BifurcationKitDocs.jl/docs/src/BifProblem.md

 Depth = 3
 ```

 The idea behind `BifurcationKit` is to compute bifurcation diagrams in memory limited environments where the device can barely hold the current continuation state.
-We thus disable by default saving all solutions along the branch and all eigenvectors (see [`ContinuationPar`](@ref) to change this behaviour).
+We thus disable by default saving all solutions along the branch and all eigenvectors (see [`ContinuationPar`](@ref) to change this behavior).
 Still, one needs to save a few solution indicators, like for plotting.
 This is the reason for the function `record_from_solution` (see below).

 ## Generic bifurcation problem